intel/terraform-intel-aws-eks/Examples/compute-intensive/README.md

 * [git](https://github.com/git-guides/install-git#install-git-on-linux)
 * [jq](https://github.com/jqlang/jq/releases)

+### Note on public access to EKS entry point

+Please note that current configuration creates public access to EKS entry point from all public internet addresses.
+If this does not satisfy your requirements, in [main.tf](./main.tf#L42) modify the value for cluster_endpoint_public_access_cidrs.

 ### Note on egress rules

 Please note that current configuration creates worker nodes where the security group rule allows egress to all public internet addresses.
-If this does not satisfy your requirements, in [main.tf](./main.tf#L49) modify the value for egress_cidr_blocks, or find other ways to limit connectivity or other ways to create desired clusters.
+If this does not satisfy your requirements, in [main.tf](./main.tf#L45) modify the value for egress_cidr_blocks, or find other ways to limit the connectivity.

 ### Creating new or using existing VPC